On universal classes of Lyapunov functions for linear switched systems: Sufficient conditions for universality

-Given a switched linear system $(\Sigma_\M)$, the family $\mathcal{P}$ identified by Proposition~\ref{p-basic-universal} is unsuitable for numerical investigation of the existence of a Lyapunov function.
+Given a linear switched system $(\Sigma_\M)$, the family $\mathcal{P}$ identified by Proposition~\ref{p-basic-universal} is too broad to admit a tractable parameterization, suitable for investigating numerically the existence of a Lyapunov function.
 With this goal in mind, interesting candidate classes $\mathcal{P}$ are those parametric families of functions for which the property of being positive definite and strictly decreasing along all admissible dynamics can be translated into numerically verifiable algebraic relations or inequalities (e.g., linear matrix inequalities).
 It is well-known that piecewise-quadratic, polynomial, and polyhedral functions represent examples of such families~\cite{molch1,molch2,molch-scl,blanchini}.

-We next provide a general sufficient condition for a class $\mathcal{P}$ to be universal.
-Roughly speaking, we exploit the fact, specific to convex functions defined on compact sets, that being close in the uniform norm is equivalent to possessing ``close'' subdifferentials.
+We next provide a general sufficient condition for a class $\mathcal{P}$ to be universal, namely its density in the class of convex absolutely homogeneous functions for the topology of uniform convergence on compact sets.
+The proof of the sufficient condition exploits the fact, specific to convex functions defined on compact sets, that being close in the uniform norm is equivalent to possessing ``close'' subdifferentials.

-\begin{proposition} Let $\mathcal{P}$ be a subset of the family of convex absolutely homogeneous functions of degree one from $\R^n$ to $\R_+$.
-Assume that for every convex absolutely homogeneous function $V:\R^n\to\R_+$ of degree one and every $\delta>0$ there exists a function $W$ in $\mathcal{P}$ such that $\|W(x)-V(x)\|\leq \delta $ for every $x$ in the unit sphere $S^{n-1}$ of $\R^n$.
+\begin{proposition} Let $\mathcal{P}$ be a subset of the family of convex absolutely homogeneous functions from $\R^n$ to $\R_+$.
+Assume that for every convex absolutely homogeneous function $V:\R^n\to\R_+$ and every $\delta>0$ there exists a function $W$ in $\mathcal{P}$ such that $\|W(x)-V(x)\|\leq \delta $ for every $x$ in the unit sphere $S^{n-1}$ of $\R^n$.
 Then $\mathcal{P}$ is a universal class of Lyapunov functions. \end{proposition} \begin{proof} Let $(\Sigma_{\M})$ be uniformly exponentially stable.
-Let $V$ be the absolutely homogeneous of degree one common Lyapunov function provided by Proposition~\ref{p-basic-universal}.
+Let $V$ be the absolutely homogeneous common Lyapunov function provided by Proposition~\ref{p-basic-universal}.
+In particular, $V$ is smooth on $\R^n\setminus\{0\}$.
 In order to prove the proposition, it is enough to show that any convex absolutely homogeneous function close enough to $V$ on $S^{n-1}$ in uniform norm is itself a Lyapunov function for $(\Sigma_{\M})$.